Types of animation: which animation style suits your story?

 • Time and budget: quick production or maximum wow factor and detail?

-2D animation is versatile, relatable and great for making abstract stories quickly understandable.
-From sleek motion graphics to hand-drawn illustrations, you'll seamlessly match the style to your corporate identity.
-With flat shapes, icons and typography, information comes across compactly and rhythmically, ideal for campaigns, social content, onboarding and apps.
+2D animation is versatile, recognizable, and ideal for making abstract stories quickly understandable.
+From sleek motion graphics to hand-drawn illustrations, you can seamlessly tailor the style to your corporate identity.
+Thanks to flat shapes, icons, and typography, information is conveyed in a compact and rhythmic way, ideal for campaigns, social content, onboarding, and apps.

 Opt for 2D when your core message and brand identity are central and you are looking for a good balance between impact, lead time and budget.
 Think of a product intro with iconic visualizations, a step-by-step plan for service activation or an HR video that explains policy.
 With smart transitions, infographics and clear voice-over, you build recognition quickly and hold attention.

-3D animation gives depth, realism and complete control over camera, light and material.
-You show products from all angles, zoom in on internal parts, or simulate processes and environments you can't film in real life.
-3D is perfect for product demonstrations, high-tech solutions, construction and industry, or when you're looking for a premium look.
-If you want to specifically highlight features and operation of a product, choose a product animation.
+3D animation provides depth, realism, and complete control over the camera, lighting, and materials.
+You can show products from all angles, zoom in on internal components, or simulate processes and environments that cannot be filmed in real life.
+3D is perfect for product demonstrations, high-tech solutions, construction and industry, or when you are looking for a premium look.
+If you want to highlight specific features and functions of a product, choose a product animation.

 If you have CAD models or technical drawings, speed up production and increase accuracy.
 Choose 3D when detail and persuasiveness are decisive, such as for a pitch, trade show or product launch.
 Tip: isometric 2.5D combines 3D look with 2D efficiency and is suitable when you want depth, but with shorter turnaround time.

-An explanation animation (explanimation) translates complex information into a clear story with logical structure: problem, solution, operation and call-to-action.
-This style often combines 2D motion graphics with icons, illustrations and voice-over.
-Ideal for onboarding, new services, internal processes or behavioral change.
+An explanatory animation, or explanimation, translates complex information into a clear story with a logical structure: problem, solution, how it works, and call to action.
+This style often combines 2D motion graphics with icons, illustrations, and voice-over.
+Ideal for onboarding, new services, internal processes, or behavioral change.

 Choose an explainer animation when your core message needs clarification and you want quick support.
 By bringing together scenarios, metaphors and infographics, your target audience will understand within a minute what it's all about and what the next step is.